Is your pet our next STAR? Enter the contest for the top 12 spots in the 2022 HRA Calendar.

 PETS AVAILABLE FOR ADOPTION

 Before Fido and friends ever make it through your front door, there are a few things you should do to prepare your home for your new pet.
 If you have children or other pets living at home, this is especially important, since you’ll want to consider the needs of those already living inside the home in addition to your new members.
 Here are our top three tips for preparing your home for a new pet.
+More information on common questions or conerns related to caring for your pet is available in the HRA Resource Guide for Animal Caregivers.

-Before your new pet walks through the door of their forever home for the first time, you should take the following steps to ensure the safety of your new family member as well as others currently living in the home.
+Before your new pet walks through the door of their new home for the first time, you should take the following steps to ensure the safety of your new family member as well as others currently living in the home.
 Be mindful of introducing new pets to family, friends, and other animals, and do everything you can to remove safety hazards and potential dangers, including

 Remove poisonous plants from your home and outdoor areas